What does "Refresh Your Browser" mean?

 If the cache problem is on your computer, you can most likely clear it out yourself.
 Also, there are many ways to do this.
-In most browsers like Internet Explorer and FireFox, you can press the F5 function key on your keyboard to refresh your browser.
+In most browsers like Chrome, FireFox, and Internet Explorer you can press the F5 function key on your keyboard to refresh your browser.
 In the FireFox browser they call it "reload" but it's the same thing.

 For mouse users, there should be an icon on the toolbar near the "home" icon to refresh/reload the web page.